LittleFoeAppears/BeCode/content/03.Windows/03-AD/readme.md

 * Implement Sysmon for system activity monitoring.
 * Analyze Sysmon data and present its security value to the client.

-You can follow this video to discover [windows server](https://openclassrooms.com/en/courses/7710301-manage-windows-server).
+You can follow [this](https://openclassrooms.com/en/courses/7710301-manage-windows-server) tutorial to discover windows server.

 ## Environment: